A High Growth-Low Tax Welfare State

 Today I want to set out the economic troubles facing New Zealand, and then set out a way to redesign our tax and welfare system to achieve a high-growth low-tax welfare state.

 First, let's consider the deteriorating economic situation after nine years of Labour control.

+In the private sector, our current account deficit has ballooned to its largest since the last major recession in 1975.
 This large increase in the current account deficit - now equal to 8.5 percent of GDP - occurred despite the most advantageous terms of trade since the early 1980s.